Vheissu/Vheissu/README.md

 # Dwayne Charrington

-Front-end architect shipping fast, accessible, boring-in-the-best-way web apps.
+I build front-ends that are fast, accessible, and boring in all the right ways.
 Aurelia 2 core team.
-Pragmatic full stack when it moves the needle.
+Open source.
+Systems thinker working from first principles, always collaborating to push the web forward.

 ---